scottbez1/splitflap/README.md

 Note that while the design is parameterized and many values may be tweaked, there is currently no error checking for invalid parameters or combinations of parameters.
 Please take care to validate the design if you change any parameters.
 For instance, while most of the design would correctly adjust to a tweaked material `thickness` value, the `thickness` plays a role in the alignment of the gears, so changing this value may result in misaligned gears or issues with the motor shaft length.

-### Rendering ###
+#### Rendering ####
-#### Laser-cut vector files ####
+##### Laser-cut vector files #####
-The design can be rendered to 2d for laser cutting by running `generate_2d.py`, which outputs to `build/laser_parts/combined.svg`
+The design can be rendered to 2d for laser cutting by running `3d/generate_2d.py`, which outputs to `3d/build/laser_parts/combined.svg`

-Internally, the design uses a `projection_renderer` module (`projection_renderer.scad`), which takes a list of child elements to render, and depending on the `render_index` renders a single child at a time.
+Internally, the design uses a `projection_renderer` module (`3d/projection_renderer.scad`), which takes a list of child elements to render, and depending on the `render_index` renders a single child at a time.
 It also _adds_ material to each shape to account for the kerf that will be cut away by the laser.

 The `generate_2d.py` script interacts with the `projection_renderer` module by first using it to determine the number of subcomponents to render, then runs OpenSCAD to export each component to an SVG file.
 It does some post-processing on the SVG output (notably adds "mm" to the document dimensions), and then combines all components into the single `combined.svg` output.

-Once the `combined.svg` file is generated, you'll want to remove a couple redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
+Once the `combined.svg` file is generated, you'll want to manually remove a couple redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
 In Inkscape, select the "Edit paths by nodes" tool and select an edge to delete - the endpoints should turn blue.
 Then click "Delete segment between two non-endpoint nodes", and repeat this for all other redundant cut lines.

-#### Animated gif ####
+##### Animated gif #####
-The design can be rendered to a rotating 3d animated gif (seen above) by running `generate_gif.py`, which outputs to `build/animation/animation.gif`
+The design can be rendered to a rotating 3d animated gif (seen above) by running `3d/generate_gif.py`, which outputs to `3d/build/animation/animation.gif`

 The `generate_gif.py` script runs multiple OpenSCAD instances in parallel to render the design from 360 degrees to individual png frames, which are then combined into the final gif animation.
 As part of building the animation, `generate_gif.py` renders the design with multiple configurations (opaque enclosure, see-through enclosure, no-enclosure and no flaps) by setting the `render_enclosure` and `render_flaps` variables.